Love elotes? Try it with tortilla chips in my easy Mexican street corn dip recipe! It's creamy, cheesy with a hint of heat and a zip of lime juice!

 - Top with the remaining crumbled bacon, then garnish with cilantro and cheese.

-The Mexican Street Corn Dip with bacon can be served hot or cold.
+The Mexican Street Corn Dip can be served hot or cold.
 Here’s how:

 - Serve immediately while the dip is hot from the cooked corn.

 - OR pop it in the fridge until it’s chilled, then serve it cold.